 The IRS also considers the following to be assets:

 Expenses the IRS takes into account include basic living costs, such as housing and utilities.
 It will look at copies of your mortgage or rent, utility bills, and maintenance costs when calculating this figure.
 The IRS does consider regional variations in living expenses.
-It also factors in whether you share a household or expenses with someone else who’s not liable for your tax debt.
+It also factors in whether you share a household or expenses with someone else who’s not liable for your back taxes.
 Transportation and car payments are expenses, as well, particularly when used for health care or income purposes.

 The offer in compromise process is time-consuming and complicated.
-To ensure it goes as smoothly as possible and that you’re adhering to the Internal Revenue Manual’s offer in compromise rules, you might need to seek a qualified tax attorney or tax debt relief company’s help.
+To ensure it goes as smoothly as possible and that you’re adhering to the Internal Revenue Manual’s offer in compromise rules, you might need to seek a qualified tax attorney or back tax assistance company’s help.
 These individuals can help by gathering the appropriate paperwork and documentation, communicating effectively with the IRS, and relieving some of your stress.